About the Shire

 Identification - Personal, territorial and group 'logo' heraldry deals with artwork called 'blazonry', which you might know as "coats of arms", or the decoration on a shield.
-SCA Heralds help members devise their very own distinct personal armory, which the member can then register with the Society.
-That way the armory belongs to the member alone.
+SCA Heralds help members devise their very own distinct personal armoury, which the member can then register with the Society.
+That way the armoury belongs to the member alone.

 Names - Heralds who study names will help members choose an SCA name that is appropriate for their SCA persona.
 For example, if you want to portray a 16th-century Scot, a Herald can help you find a first and last name that would be appropriate for that place and time.